Stephanie Kay Nutrition

 • Cheese: I opted to use bocconcini cheese, which is small balls of mozzarella cheese, but you could easily use cubed mozzarella cheese, parmesan cheese, or feta cheese instead.

-• Dressing: In an effort to keep the dressing quick and easy, I used a combination of fresh pesto, olive oil, and lemon juice to keep with the theme; however, you could any style of Italian vinaigrette that you enjoy.
+• Dressing: To keep the dressing quick and easy, I used a combination of basil pesto, olive oil, and lemon juice to keep with the theme; however, you could any style of Italian vinaigrette that you enjoy.
 A combination of olive oil, red wine vinegar, garlic, oregano, and Dijon mustard would also make a simple homemade Italian dressing.

 While I opted to use tomatoes and spinach as the vegetables in my pasta salad, you can really use any edible raw vegetables and leafy greens that you enjoy.
 Cucumber, red bell pepper, zucchini, carrots, red onion, green onion, and black olives would all work nicely in this bowtie pasta salad.

-Note: If you decide to make this pasta salad in advance, you can easily freshen it with an extra drizzle of olive oil, a squeeze of lemon juice, and/or a sprinkle of salt and black pepper before serving.
+Note: If you decide to make this pasta salad in advance, you can store it in the fridge and freshen it up with an extra drizzle of olive oil, a squeeze of lemon, and/or a sprinkle of salt and pepper before serving.

 What to Serve with Pasta Salad